Jonathan2251/lbd/source/gpu.rst

     y[512..543] = a*x[512..543] + y[512..543]; // thread 0, i0:(512..543)
     ...

-- Each thread handle 32 elements computing, so there are few hundred Thread Level Registers in a thread to support the SIMT computing.
+- Each thread handle 32 elements computing, assuming 4 registers for 1 element,
+  then there are 4*32 Thread
+  Level Registers in a thread to support the SIMT computing.

 - Each Thread Block (Core/Warp) has 16 threads, so there are 16 * Registers of